KabalMcBlade/QuaternionCompressor/README.md

 - Call QuaternionCompressor::Compress and pass 4 quaternion parameters in order to get the 32 bit compressed value
 - Call QuaternionCompressor::Uncompress passing the compressed value and the 4 quaternion parameters in output to get back the quaternion itself.

+The function now support SIMD version of a quaternion: _m128 (WORK IN PROGRESS, for now support only the compression!)

 ## Test

 You can see the test in main.cpp file